Madison Pogarch: Portland Thorns FC

 Pogarch was signed by the Portland Thorns in early May 2019.
 She made her first appearance for the team on May 25 in a game against Sky Blue FC and had her first start a few weeks later, on June 15 against the North Carolina Courage.

 San Diego Wave FC

 On July 25, 2022, the Thorns announced that the club had traded Pogarch to San Diego Wave FC in exchange for defender Tegan McGrady.

+Utah Royals

+On December 7, 2023, the Utah Royals announced that the club had signed Pogarch as a free agent through the 2025 season.

 International career

 In August 2019, she was named to the US Women's U-23 team to compete in the 2019 Nordic Tournament.

+Personal life

+Pogarch is in a relationship with Christen Westphal.
+They announced their engagement in July 2024.